DanielBuilesG/TicTactoeServer/README.md

 open both on IDE

-run this repo on a cmd, use the command "npm start"
+run this repo on IDE, run client on command prompt with "npm start"